 Table of Contents

-Introduction: Boom and Bust: Extractive Industries and African States in the 21st Century Jon Schubert, Ulf Engel and Elísio Macamo 1.
+Introduction: Boom and Bust: Extractive Industries and African States in the Twenty-first Century Jon Schubert, Ulf Engel and Elísio Macamo 1.
 Africa’s Re-Enchantment with Big Infrastructure: White Elephants Dancing in Virtuous Circles?
 Paul Nugent 2.
-Port Geographies.
-Africa’s Infrastructure Boom and the Reconfiguration of Power and Authority Jana Hönke 3.
+Port Geographies: Africa’s Infrastructure Boom and the Reconfiguration of Power and Authority Jana Hönke 3.
 The ‘Blue Economy’ and Operation Phakisa: Prospects for an Emerging Developmental State in South Africa?
 Ulf Engel 4.
-The dynamics and processes involved in the emergence of participatory mining codes in Cameroon Erika Tchatchouang 5.
-The politics of LNG: local state power and contested demands for land acquisitions in Palma, Mozambique Padil Salimo 6.
-Radical Mineral Policy with Retribalisation?
+The Dynamics and Processes Involved in the Emergence of Participatory Mining Codes in Cameroon Erika Tchatchouang 5.
+The Politics of LNG: Local State Power and Contested Demands for Land Acquisitions in Palma, Mozambique Padil Salimo 6.
+A radical mineral policy with retribalisation?
 Mining and Politics of Difference in Rural South Africa Sonwabile Mnwana 7.
-The Local State in a New Mining Area in Zambia’s North-Western Province Rita Kesselring 8.
+The Local State in a New Mining Area in Zambia’s Northwestern Province Rita Kesselring 8.
 Political Legacies in Ghana’s Petroleum Industry Monica Skaten Conclusion: The Political Ecology of the State Elísio Macamo, Jon Schubert and Ulf Engel

 Jon Schubert is a Leverhulme Early Career Fellow at the Anthropology Department at Brunel University London, UK, and the author of Working the System: A Political Ethnography of the New Angola